apla02/apla02/README.md

 ### Hi there
 ## I'm Laura 👋

-- 🔭 I’m currently working on
+#### I'm a Manager Engineer, specialist in Strategy and Foresight, the last years I have learnt different programming languages, data structures, and algorithms to enhance my professional profile, to make more accurate decisions through data science and machine learning.

 - 🌱 I’m currently learning and andn improving my data science skill, working with Numpy, Pandas, Matpotlib and ScikitLearn
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m want to learn Keras, Pytorch, MongoDB
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ----